doc4d/docs/docs/ViewPro/fundamentals.md

 *	**Property List**: In the Appearance section:
 	![](assets/en/ViewPro/vpUserInterface.PNG)

-*	**Dynamically**: Via a JSON file (see Dynamic Forms)
+*	**Dynamically**: Via a JSON file.
+See  [Dynamic forms](../FormObjects/formObjects_overview.md).
 	*	"userInterface": Default value is "none".
-To enable a toolbar, it can be set to "ribbon" or "toolbar".
+To enable a toolbar, it can be set to "Ribbon" or "Toolbar".
 	*	"withFormulaBar": Default value is "false".
-To enable the formular bar, it can be set to "true" . **Note**: Available only for the "toolbar" interface.
+To enable the formular bar, it can be set to "true" . **Note**: Available only for the "Toolbar" interface.

 Both the Ribbon and the Toolbar interfaces group related actions into the following tabs: